Becoming An Unmarried, Millennial Homeowner in One of the Most Expensive Cities in America: A Dramatic Tale

 In the current environment, it is increasingly difficult for people to save up for a down payment and qualify for a mortgage, even with a good credit score and a great income.
 I was shocked when I put my information in an online mortgage calculator and discovered my monthly mortgage payments wouldn’t be much more than my current DC rent!
 Years ago, I believed I couldn’t afford to buy in DC, one of the most expensive cities in the country.
 As it turns out, rent is so high that a mortgage isn’t such a leap, even for my one-income household.
 After seeing the cost of a small condo in the city, along with the housing finance agency program, I could settle down.

 Although the idea of the “digital nomad” lifestyle is quite appealing to me, I have already lived in DC for ten years, so a few more couldn’t hurt.

-Next up: How I turned finding a lender and a real estate agent into a professional job interview process.
+Next up: How I turned finding a real estate agent into a professional job interview process.